wilsonliaows/docs/on-prem/profile.md

 - **gwserv**: Gateway server port.
 - **progid**: SAP Program ID configured for Workato.

-    The 3 properties above can be found in the SM59 Tcode for the Workato RFC Destination created:
+    The 3 properties above can be found in the SM59 Tcode for the created Workato RFC Destination:

     ![Program ID](/assets/images/connectors/sap/program-id.png)